vjovanov/actormig/actor-migration.md

 ### 4. Removing the `act` Method and Using Akka Methods

 `StashingActor` contains methods from both Akka and Scala.
 Moreover, its default `act` implementation processes messages the same way as Akka processes methods.
-In this section we describe how to remove the act method and how to change the Stashing a.
+In this section we describe how to remove the `act` method and how to change the methods used in `StashingActor` to resemble Akka.
 It is recommended to do this change one actor at a time.
-This step bridges the gap between the different behaviors of Scala and Akka Actors.
 In scala.actors, behavior is defined by implementing the act method.
 Logically, an actor is a concurrent process which simply executes the body of its act method, and then terminates.
 On the other side in Akka, the behavior is defined by using a global message handler which processes the messages in the actors mailbox one by one.
 The message handler is a partial function which gets applied to each message.

+Since all Akka behavior depends on the removal of the `act` method we will first do that step and then we will change the individual methods.
+In removal of `act` we will describe the most common usage patterns.
+For more complex examples users will have to figure out how to rewrite code in terms of Akka abstractions.

+#### Removal of Act

 First we will explain how to migrate most often patterns used in `act` method and then we will explain how to change individual method names.

+1. If there is any code in the `act` method that is beeing executed before the first `loop` with `react` that code should be moved to the `preStart` method.

+    def act() {
+       // some code
+       loop {
+         react {...}
+       }
+    }

+Should be replaced with

+    def preStart() {
+       // some code
+    }

+    def act() {
+      loop {
+        react{...}
+      }
+    }